techmike/repo-diff/README.md

 Repo-diff
 =========

-Create a list of packages in a Linux repository
+Create a list of packages in a Linux repository.

-* Example:
+* Usage:

 ```
 usage: repo_diff.py [-h] [--repo REPO] [--comp COMP]